 - Decreased or increased appetite, potentially leading to weight loss or gain

 - Decreased self-esteem

 - Suicidal thoughts

-Do not wait until you are no longer able to function before consulting.
-If you have symptoms, there are mental health organizations and associations that can provide information and offer help and support.
-Read the Help and resources section to find out what resources are available.
+Do not wait until you are no longer able to function before asking for help.
+If you have symptoms, you can contact mental health organization or association which can provide information and offer help and support.
+Read the section Help and resources to find out what resources are available.